 - Season with salt and all-purpose seasoning of choice.

-- Once vegetables have slow cooked for 30 minutes, remove from pot and set aside.
+- Once vegetables have cooked for 30 minutes, remove from pot and set aside.

-- Return the pot to range and add the other tablespoon of oil.
+- Return the pot to range and add remaining oil.

-- On medium heat brown meat for just a few minutes or until brown on all sides.
+- On medium heat lightly brown meat on all sides.

 - Remove from pot.